Rapid City, South Dakota Population 2020

 Rapid City Population Growth

 Rapid City has experienced steady growth throughout its history, although it did see a drop in its population at the time of the 1900 census.
 By 1920, the city’s population had accumulated over 5,000 people, and this number nearly doubled at the time of the 1930 census.
 By 1950, the city had over 25,000 residents.
 By 1990, the population exceeded 54,000.
-Recent estimates indicate that this growth will only continue into the future, as the current count is up 9% from the last census taken in 2010.
+Recent estimates indicate that this growth will only continue, as the current count is up 9% from the last census taken in 2010.